gogs/docs/en-US/advanced/configuration_cheat_sheet.md

 - `ROOT`: Root path for storing all users' repository data.
 It has to be an absolute path, default is `~/<user name>/gogs-repositories`.
 - `SCRIPT_TYPE`: The script type your server supports, usually this is `bash`, but some customers report that they only have `sh`.
 - `ANSI_CHARSET`: The default charset for unrecognized charset.
-- `FORCE_PRIVATE`: Force every new repository to be private
+- `FORCE_PRIVATE`: Force every new repository to be private.
+- `MAX_CREATION_LIMIT`: Global maximum creation limit of repository per user, `-1` means no limit.
 - `PULL_REQUEST_QUEUE_LENGTH`:exclamation:: Length of pull request patch test queue, make it as large as possible.

 ## UI (`ui`)